devdinu/PreferenceSync/Readme.md

     { "keys": ["alt+super+l"], "command": "sync_to_local" }
 ]
 ```
+linux and windows keymap:
+- `alt+ctrl+u` in for sync_preferences (uploading).
+- `alt+ctrl+l` to sync to local (downloading).

 ### Recovering old Data

 Before overwritting the existing files, plugin creates an archive in $TMPDIR folder, the filename and logs can be viewed in sublime console `(ctrl + `)`. you can unzip the gzip, untar and use it in case if you want the old directory.

+### Try Out

+Do you want to see what magic it does?
+Try syncing to local, the preferences from `27819a81-4f46-4fae-b89f-588951560aa6`.

+Wait...

+Wow!
+Your sublime looks different.

+This is a sample that i've uploaded, and its available in service and can be downloaded. you have something cool, you can upload yours, and other can download it.
+You can look at files Prefernce Settings User, to see whats different, or available, also Packages Contorl Settings to know about the list of available packages.
+This is more in a thought process similar to uploading and browsing themes, but with more customization.